middleware-labs/agent-apm-nextjs/README.md

 Description: Agent APM for Next.js

 ### Guides
-To use this APM agent, follow below steps:
+You can use this APM to track your self-hosted *(other than Vercel platform)* project .
+Run follow steps:
 1. Run `npm install @middleware.io/agent-apm-nextjs`.
 2. This feature is experimental, you need to explicitly opt-in by providing below thing into your **next.config.js** file.
 ```